jalpatel11/Harper/README.md

 ## Features

-- **Orchestrator/worker agent loop** — the brain's only tool is `Delegate`; it breaks a request into one or more delegated subtasks, and the subtask model does the real work (reading files, running commands, editing code) with its own bounded tool loop.
+- **Orchestrator/worker agent loop** (default) — the brain's only tool is `Delegate`; it breaks a request into one or more delegated subtasks, and the subtask model does the real work (reading files, running commands, editing code) with its own bounded tool loop. `--mode simple` switches to a flat, single-loop agent instead: one model calling the built-in tools directly, no delegation.
 - **Parallel delegation** — when a request naturally splits into independent pieces, the brain can call `Delegate` multiple times in one turn; those subtasks run concurrently instead of one at a time.
 - **Independent brain/subtask models** — configure each role's provider, model, and reasoning effort separately, or override both at once from the command line.
 Mixing providers across roles is supported.
 - **Five providers** — Ollama, LM Studio, llama.cpp, and vLLM (all local), plus Anthropic (hosted), selected per-role in config.
 LM Studio, llama.cpp, and vLLM all speak the same OpenAI-compatible chat-completions API, so they share one provider implementation, differing only in default port.
 Set `ANTHROPIC_API_KEY` in the environment to use Anthropic.